serverless-components/express/README.md

 $ npm install -g serverless
 ```

-After installation, make sure you connect your AWS account on the [Serverless Dashboard](https://app.serverless.com)
+After installation, make sure you connect your AWS account by setting a provider in the org setting page on the [Serverless Dashboard](https://app.serverless.com).

 ### Initialize